Tushar219420/Data-Stracrure/Assignment_3_3.md

 Enter your choice: 2

 Enter start time (in 24-hour format, e.g., 540 for 09:00): 600
-Enter client name (Indian name): Priya
+Enter client name : Priya
 Appointment booked for Priya at 10:0

 1. Display Time Slots